-Ultimately, Distributed DAMs are very different than other categories of asset management technology as there are two distinct types of users (with very different needs): brand marketers and local marketers.
+Ultimately, distributed DAMs are very different than other categories of asset management technology as there are two distinct types of users (with very different needs): brand marketers and local marketers.
 Distributed brands need DAM solutions that enable local marketing activation.
-Below, are five features of DAM that benefit distributed marketing teams:
+Below, are five features of Digital Asset Management tools that benefit distributed marketing teams:

 One of the ten core characteristics of a DAM tool is the ability for users to "find" assets, which can be accomplished through "metadata, collections, workflows, and access control."
 While most DAM solutions enable marketers to place assets in categories, distributed marketers need the ability to segment their assets.

 Segmentation enables smarter distribution to local marketers, across brands, audience, and other important factors.
 Use cases for asset segmentation could include:

 - Showing only Chinese language files in geographic sectors where Chinese is the dominant language